Package 'xldiff'

 Optional vector of column numbers to invert color scheme for increase vs decrease.

-Optional data frame with $row and $col entries to indentify individual cells to invert color schemes for increase vs decrease.
+Optional data frame with $row and $col entries to identify individual cells to invert color schemes for increase vs decrease.
 Defaults to NULL.

-As nofillStyle, but for numeric cells that increase in value.
-Default has black text, light coral foreground.
+As change_color, but for numeric cells that increase in value.
+Defaults to coral ("#E1C0FF").

-As nofillStyle, but for numeric cells that decrease in value.
-Default has black text, light green foreground.
+As change_color, but for numeric cells that decrease in value.
+Defaults to light green ("#C6EFCE")

 Translates from excel cell address to rows and columns